-Tim is the Joint Deputy Head of Chambers
+Tim Moloney QC is a Joint Deputy Head of Chambers.

 What the Directories Say

-Tim is ranked as a ‘Star Individual’ amongst Crime Silks in Chambers and Partners 2019 and is in Tier 1 of Crime Silks in the Legal 500.
-In international work, he is ranked as a Leading Silk in International Criminal Law in Chambers and Partners 2019 and in International Crime and Extradition in the Legal 500.
-He is also ranked as a Leading Silk in Fraud in the Legal 500.
+Tim is ranked as in Band 1 amongst Crime Silks in Chambers and Partners 2021 and is in Tier 1 of Crime Silks in the Legal 500 2021.
+In international work, he is included in the Spotlight Table for International Criminal Law in Chambers and Partners 2021 and as a Leading Silk in International Crime and Extradition in the Legal 500 2020.

 Chambers and Partners 2019: “Amazingly perceptive and detail-oriented, he has a brilliant grasp of the facts and takes a very strategic approach”.
 “An absolute joy to work with and a barrister who is brilliant on his feet, incredibly thorough and just lovely.”